UPES Dehradun BA Admissions 2026

 Practice session: Solve MCQs from sample papers and mock tests.

-Notes revision: Go through short notes and formulas.
+Notes revision: Go through the short notes and formulas.

 Self-test: Spend at least one hour analysing mistakes.